For Women Who Want To Get On With Life...

 Talula Cup eliminates menstrual dryness, odour, leaks and irritation

-Talula Cup can hold more than pads or tampons can absorb
+Talula Cup can hold three times more than pads or tampons can absorb

 Talula Cup is made from medical grade silicone so it causes no allergies